 The Park ‘n Ride Bus departs from various locations in the L.A. area.
 I’ve done it before and it does cut down on the stress of driving in rush-hour traffic and parking.
 But, riding a bus might not be your idea of a romantic date.
 You’ll have to make the call.
 Going to the Bowl by bus is perfectly fine and dandy in my opinion, but leaving involves standing in a crowded line and can be somewhat of a downer when you just want to get out of there ASAP.
 On the other hand, the buses do start leaving very quickly after the show, so you won’t be waiting long.

-Cost for round-trip transportation is $7 in advance or $12 at the lot, so but in advance and save!
+The cost of round-trip transportation is $7 in advance or $12 at the lot, so buy in advance and save!

 There’s a Red Line Metro rail stop at Hollywood and Highland.
 From there, you can use your Tap card to get a free ride on the shuttle to the Bowl, or just walk.

 Uber and Lyft are decent alternatives to driving, but still be prepared to walk, as you might save time by getting dropped off further away to avoid traffic.

 Similarly, when leaving, for Pete’s sake, do NOT request a pickup right near the Bowl.
 You could wait forever for your ride to get through the traffic jam.
 Walk at least a few blocks or more to get to a less congested area where they can pick you up.
 At a minimum, go to the Holiday Inn on Highland or further down.

 Where to Park If You Insist on Driving